Your Guide to Hiring a California Wage and Hour Attorney

 When to Pursue a Wage and Hour Lawsuit

-If you think you have been the victim of wage and hour violations, your first course of action should be to reach out to your employer.
-Sometimes, the infraction might have been the outcome of a clerical mistake or oversight, and your employer might be gladly willing to pay you the earnings you missed out on.
+If employees think they have been victims of wage/hour violations, their first course of action should be to reach out to their employer.
+Sometimes, the infraction might have been the outcome of a clerical mistake or oversight, and the employer might be gladly willing to pay the earnings they missed out on.

-If your employer continues to deny you your wages, you may be able to file a wage and hour lawsuit against them to obtain compensation for overdue earnings and additional damages.
-This can be a complicated process, however, so having a skilled unpaid wages lawyer to represent you is an essential part of efficiently pursuing a wage and hour legal claim.
+If employers continue to deny employees their wages, employees may be able to file wage and hour lawsuits against them to obtain compensation for overdue earnings and additional damages.
+This can be a complicated process; so, having a skilled, unpaid wages lawyer to represent workers is an essential part of efficiently pursuing wage and hour legal claims.

-Under the FLSA, a worker has two years to sue for underpaid or overdue earnings.
+Under the FLSA, an employee has two years to sue for underpaid or overdue earnings.
 However, there are numerous other statutes of limitations that can apply depending upon the details of your situation.
 In California, if your claim is related to unpaid overtime, you have three years from the date of the unpaid overtime incident to file a claim.

 How a Wage and Hour Lawyer Can Help